Nukesor/pueue/README.md

 ## Configs

-The configuration file of Pueue is located in `$CARGO_HOME/pueue.yml`.
+The configuration file of Pueue is located in these directories:

+- Linux: `$HOME/.config/pueue/pueue.yml`.
+- MacOs: `$HOME/Library/Preferences/pueue/pueue.yml`
+- Windows: `%APPDATA%\Local\pueue`

-The default will be generated after starting pueue once.
+A default configuration file will be generated after starting `pueued` for the first time.

 ```yaml
 ---